nalinbhardwaj/exgrasia/README.md

 <img width="1536" alt="image" src="https://user-images.githubusercontent.com/6984346/160905991-cb23280a-6610-4661-aefa-bb46814b4dd7.png">

 ## Getting Started

-Get started by setting up [Optimism Kovan](https://www.optimism.io) for your wallet.
+Get started by setting up [Optimism Goerli](https://www.optimism.io) for your wallet.

-1. You can add Optimism Kovan to your wallet by visiting [this link](https://chainid.link/?network=optimism-kovan).
+1. You can add Optimism Goerli to your wallet by visiting [this link](https://chainid.link/?network=optimism-goerli).
 2. Next, fund your wallet with some test ETH using a [Faucet](https://faucet.paradigm.xyz).
 Fund the wallet that's whitelisted to play εxgrasia, we'll fund your proxy address during the new user flow later.
 3. Next, follow through the new user flow on https://0xpark.exgrasia.xyz.